-By the summer of 1970, we were ready for real mountains.
-Gordon, Chris and I started with a bang by climbing 10,981 foot Boulder Peak near Ketchum in early June.
-Next, convinced a number of friends to hike into Wildhorse Canyon in the Pioneers for the 4th of July weekend, but during that weekend, Chris, Gordon, and I encountered steep and difficult rock on the north face of 11,771’ Old Hyndman Peak and an oncoming thunderstorm convinced us to retreat.
+By the Summer of 1970, we were ready for real mountains.
+Gordon, Chris and I started with a bang by climbing 10,981-foot Boulder Peak near Ketchum in early June.
+Next, we convinced a number of friends to hike into Wildhorse Canyon in the Pioneers for the 4th of July weekend.
+But during that weekend, Chris, Gordon and I encountered steep and difficult rock on the North Face of 11,771-foot Old Hyndman Peak and an oncoming thunderstorm convinced us to retreat.

 The Decker Flat Climbing & Frisbee Club

 It was a hot day in late July 1970, during our hike into Mount Regan above Sawtooth Lake.
-Pursued by evil, we four hurried up the dusty trail.
-Our packs were heavy, each with 60 to 70 lbs of climbing and camping gear.
-It was a hot, humid, and windless morning.
-We were sweating hard and being chased mercilessly by a full strength squadron of horseflies.
+Pursued by evil, we hurried up the dusty trail.
+Our packs were heavy, each with 60-70 pounds of climbing and camping gear.
+It was a hot, humid and windless morning.
+We were sweating hard and were being chased mercilessly by a full-strength squadron of horseflies.

-It was staring to look like we might become the first known case of climbers eaten by flies; when suddenly all the horseflies dipped their wings, did a double roll and turned tail.
-They flew off down canyon: a roaring cloud of instant misery.
+It was starting to look like we might become the first known case of climbers eaten by flies when suddenly all the horseflies dipped their wings, did a double roll and turned tail.
+They flew off down-canyon–a roaring cloud of instant misery.
 The reason for their retreat stood by the trail: snarling evilly, shovel in hand.
-Even horseflies don’t mess with SMOKY THE BEAR!!
+Even horseflies don’t mess with SMOKEY THE BEAR!!
 Of course, a sudden breeze might have helped too.

 We had arrived at the Wilderness Boundary!!
-There beside the plywood Smoky was an eight-foot tall, solid redwood sign proclaiming:
+There beside the plywood Smokey was an 8-foot tall, solid redwood sign proclaiming: